 Influenced by the history of the neighbouring Invergowrie House, it is a contemporary home that respects its listed neighbour as well as having its own strong identity.

-As well as meeting the passivhaus standard, it has an ‘eco’ low impact construction.
+As well as meeting the ‘Low Energy Building’ performance standard from the Passivhaus Institute, it has an eco low impact construction.
 It has been built using eco friendly wood based insulation and using a timber structure.
 Hence, it is low embodied energy and is low carbon and low energy in use.
 Cladding is Scottish larch and recyclable, long lasting zinc.
 The small energy needs of the house are powered by PV panels and an air source heat pump, further reducing the environmental impact in use.